 20. full: (adjective) Holding as much as possible.

-21. gave thanks: (verb) To say thank you to someone or to God.
+21. gave thanks: (verb phrase) To say thank you to someone or to God.

 22. given: (verb) To have handed something over to another person.